 While in the oldest city, you won’t want to miss one of the oldest structures still standing.
 Made of coquina stone, it’s a lovely example of both Spanish and English architecture.
 What makes this spot even more exciting is the detached kitchen, the only original 18th century building of its kind.
-Take the guided tour to learn about the home’s fascinating past, how it became an Inn and then a historic museum.
+Take the audio tour to learn about the home’s fascinating past, how it became an Inn and then a historic museum.

 The two-story main house was originally the residence and office of local merchant Andres Ximenez.
 The first floor contained a storefront and the second floor served as the family quarters.
 The plot dates back to the original town plan of 1572.
 The main house and detached kitchen were built in 1798.
 After his death, Ximenez’s heirs sold the home to Margaret Cook who converted the home into a boarding house.

 After Florida became part of the United States, St. Augustine became a tourist destination and a setting where doctors recommended that individuals with certain respiratory ailments could seek relief.
 There was also a large military presence as the U.S. occupied the Castillo de San Marcos.
 There was a need for additional hotel space.
 While small-scale boarding houses were typical because families would rent out single rooms, the Ximenez-Fatio House was one of the largest boarding houses in the city.
 Several additions were made in later years to increase the number of rooms.
 As an upscale inn, it hosted individuals, families and politicians as well as sea captains, soldiers and adventurers.
 Operated by a succession of women, the boarding house was a highly regarded place to stay in St. Augustine.
 During this period, it was rare for women to own or operate a business on their own.
 The last owner of the boarding house was Louisa Fatio.